Art Print of the endangered Takahe of New Zealand.

 High quality Giclee Fine Art Print on smooth archival art paper.
 Giclee is one of the best reproduction methods available, using acid free papers and the latest archival inks.
 Prints have a lifespan over 100 years.

-Print is packed in a clear cello bag with backing board and story about the Takahe.
+Print is packed in a clear bag with backing board and story about the Takahe.
 Framing is available in black, white or natural oak frame.